paglimo/beegfs-go/watch/README.md

   is actually sending events to the socket.
   * Note the parent directory of `sysFileEventLogTarget` must be accessible by the user executing BeeWatch.
-* One of the following:
-  * One or more subscribers configured using command line flags or environment variables.
-  * The path to a configuration file specified using `--cfg-file`.
+* A path to a configuration file that will be used to specify subscribers using `--cfg-file`.
+Note it is possible to start Watch and later add subscribers to the file reloading the configuration by sending Watch a hangup signal.

 To configure and start BeeWatch: